-As college costs grow each year, the prospect of continuing education becomes less and less of a reality for many high school students.
-By making it through an AP course and scoring successfully on the related AP Exam, you can save on college expenses.
-Currently more than 90 percent of colleges and universities across the country offer college credit, advanced placement, or both, for qualifying AP Exam scores.
-These credits can potentially save students and their families thousands of dollars in college tuition, fees and textbook costs, which can transform what once seemed unaffordable into something within reach.
+By taking an AP course and scoring successfully on the related AP Exam, you can save on college expenses: most colleges and universities nationwide offer college credit, advanced placement, or both, for qualifying AP Exam scores.
+These credits can allow students to save college tuition, study abroad, or secure a second major.
+AP can transform what once seemed unattainable into something within reach.

-You can see specific colleges’ guidelines on accepting AP scores for credit and placement by searching our AP Credit Policy database.
-Here you can see how many credits your AP scores will earn you and which courses you may be able to place out of at your future college.
+Check out specific colleges’ guidelines on accepting AP scores for credit and placement by searching our AP Credit Policy database.

 Skip Introductory Classes

-Even if you take an AP exam unrelated to your major — or if you’re not sure what you want to major in — AP courses can often help you place out of your colleges’ general education requirements.
-With this additional time on your class schedule, you can pursue a second major or minor, take exciting electives or follow additional interests in new ways.
+Even taking an AP Exam unrelated to your major – whether or not you know what you want to major in – can place you beyond your college’s general education requirements.
+This opens up additional time on your schedule, enabling you to do a second major or minor, take exciting electives, or pursue additional interests.

 Links to More AP Pages